thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/05_Run_Performance_Tests/README.md

 1. Go to your **Jenkins** and click on **sockshop** folder.
 1. Click on **carts** and select the **master** branch.
 1. Click on **Build Now** to trigger the performance pipeline.
-1. Wait for until the pipeline shows: *Success*.
+1. Wait until the pipeline shows: *Success*.

 ## Step 4: Run Performance Test on new Version
 1. Go to **Jenkins** and click on **sockshop** folder.